PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Unary
   Describing an operator that operates on a single operand, such as the negation operator.
 Unary operators are further classified as prefix and postfix.
 The alternative is an {term}`infix operator`.

+Undefined Behaviour
+  Behaiour the is unpredictable, being unspecified by the language and often implementation dependent.
+Ill-formed programs have issues with syntax or semantics that may be caught by the compiler - other issues are not caught, and lead to programs that are not reliable being undefined by the standard in execution.

 Variable
   A variable is a named object, or a reference that is not a non-static data member, that is introduced by a declaration, in a scope.